 Revalidation during the COVID-19 epidemic

 As a result of the pressures created by the COVID-19 pandemic, we are aware that increasing numbers of doctors are unable to undertake revalidation and record CPD.
-The GMC has stated that all doctors due to revalidate over the next six months will have their revalidation deferred for one year.
-This means that revalidation dates falling within the period April – September 2020 will be put back until next year.
+The GMC has recently extended their revalidation deferral period so that all doctors with revalidation dates falling within the period April 2020 – March 2021 will have their revalidation date deferred by one year.
 The Faculty will post updates on COVID-19 here.

 The Academy of Medical Royal Colleges has also published a helpful set of FAQs relating to Appraisal and Revalidation during COVID-19.